Festival Internacional Cervantino in Guanajuato: Family-Friendly Theater and Music

 By Air

 Fly into Bajio (BJX) airport in Leon.
-Direct flights from Mexico City (1 hr), Houston, Dallas, and Los Angeles.
-Transfer to Guanajuato is 45 minutes by taxi ($30-40 USD) or shared shuttle ($15 USD per person).
+Direct flights from CDMX (1 hr), Houston, Dallas, and LA.
+Transfer to Guanajuato is 45 minutes by taxi ($30-$40) or shared shuttle ($$15 per person).
+And here is one for the gringa file: have small bills ready for the cab.
+The "no tengo cambio" trick is real, and I have been the gringa fumbling for change while a meter sat there grinning at me.

 By Bus from CDMX

-ETN or Primera Plus bus from CDMX (Terminal Norte) to Guanajuato.
-4.5-5 hours, $30-50 USD per adult, kids half-price.
+ETN or Primera Plus from CDMX Terminal Norte to Guanajuato.
+About 4.5 to 5 hours, $30-$50 per adult, kids half price.
 Comfortable.
+Better than driving.

 By Car

-4-5 hours from CDMX via toll roads.
-Parking in central Guanajuato is restricted - choose a hotel with on-site parking or use the city's outer parking lots and walk in.
+Four to five hours from CDMX on toll roads.
+Parking in central Guanajuato is restricted.
+Pick a hotel with on-site parking or use the outer city lots and walk in.

 The Bottom Line

-Festival Cervantino is one of the great cultural experiences in the Americas, and Guanajuato is one of the most kid-engaging cities in Mexico.
-The free outdoor programming, the kid-paced museums, the funicular, the colorful houses, the entremeses in the plaza - all of it works for families with kids 5+.
-Book by April for October dates, build a flexible schedule around the free events, and let your kids fall in love with a city that looks like a story they once heard.
-October in Guanajuato is one of the best family travel weeks Mexico has to offer.
+Cervantino is one of the great cultural experiences anywhere in the Americas.
+Guanajuato is one of the most kid-engaging cities in Mexico.
+The free plaza programming, the kid-paced museums, the funicular, the painted houses, the entremeses.
+It works for families with kids 5 and up.
+Book by April for October dates, build a flexible day around the free events, and let your kid fall in love with a city that already looks like a story she has heard.
+As a gringa who learned Mexico the hard way, this is the week I would put first on a list.

 Recommended Products